protevus/platform/packages/validation/README.md

 ### Custom Error Messages

-If these are not present, `angel3_validate` will *attempt* to generate a coherent error message on its own.
+If these are not present, `platform_validation` will *attempt* to generate a coherent error message on its own.

 ```dart
 Validator({